All Episodes

 Be back and continue after this.

-Gladly, uh ladies and gentlemen, that's what we do here.
+Gladly, ladies and gentlemen, that's what we do here.

 Make the complex understandable.

-And all-round good guy, harmless lovable little fuzzball on open line Friday on Thursday.
+Rush Limbaugh America's anchorman, national treasure, and all-around good guy, harmless, lovable little fuzzball on Open Line Friday on Thursday.

-Uh and I he said I called this long time ago.
+And he said, I called this long time ago.

-I said, You're gonna see dark faces on baseball fields, but there ain't gonna be any English coming out of their mouths.
+I said, you're going to see dark faces on baseball fields, but there ain't going to be any English coming out of their mouths.

-They're all and they go down there and re-recruit, and they can they can control these Latins because all I gotta do is threaten to send them back home if they don't straighten up and fly right.
+And they go down there and they recruit, and they can control these Latins because all I got to do is threaten to send them back home if they don't straighten up and fly right.

-Uh, the uh percentage, somebody's actually run the numbers on this.
+Now, the percentage, somebody's actually run the numbers on this.

-The uh percentage of blacks, American blacks, African Americans playing baseball is like 8.8%.
+The percentage of blacks, American blacks, African Americans playing baseball is like 8.8%.

 So even when we bring something up on this, something as innocuous as something like that, it leads to even wider coverage.